 - Customer collaboration over contract negotiation

 We certainly recognised and valued staff who could work in multi-function teams.
-We recruited designers with technical aptitude and developers with an interest in the creative and aimed for some overlap in skill-sets.
+We sought designers with technical aptitude and developers with an interest in the creative and aimed for some overlap in skill-sets.
 Typically we structured projects with a designer, developer and account manager.
-Any of whom might be designated project lead based on the nature of the project or it’s stage in the life-cycle. i.e. a very creative project may well be lead by a designer.
-Functionally complex projects lead by a developer and content driven projects typically by an account manager.
-Whoever lead would have the bulk of client contact.
+Any of whom might be project lead, based on the nature of the project or it’s stage in the life-cycle. i.e. a very creative project may well be lead by a designer, functionally complex projects lead by a developer and content driven projects typically by an account manager.
+Whoever lead would have the bulk of contact with the client.

 We did however take the opportunity to redesign the studio and it’s furniture to facilitate quick and easy team formation.
-Instead of benches of workstations and hot desks, we had specially designed furniture arranged in clusters of 4.
+Instead of benches of workstations and hot desks, we had specially designed furniture arranged in clusters of four.
 Within a cluster, computer screens were kept to the outer edge to so it could be angled for all the team to see.
-Changing teams was simply a matter of unplugging from the network and wheeling the workstation and filing drawer as a single piece to the next cluster.
+Workstations consisted of desktop computer and monitor both on top of a customised mobile pedestal set of drawers.
+Changing teams was simply a matter of unplugging from the network and wheeling the workstation as a single piece to the next cluster.

-I have yet to work in an environment quite like it since.
+I haven’t found an environment quite like it since.
 Of course, laptops and WIFI make the ‘wheelie-workstation’ less necessary.
 I remain proud of the work we did in that studio, my colleagues and the way we worked.